-March 2010 the second shoe has dropped: commercial Real Estate.
+March 2010 the second shoe has dropped: Commercial Real Estate.
 Shopping centers have become ghost towns ( this even applies to Puerto Banus -Marbella).
 So far only the 'too big to fail' have survived.
 Most Real Estate (Immobilaria) shops have closed down and the state of the Spanish real estate has suffered from 3 months of rain.

 Hard to understand is that Real Estate prices and rents are not really coming down as expected.
-Contrary to what is happening in the USA -where prices are coming down in compensation of a falling demand - Spanish people seem to be stubborn and prefer to leave the properties vacant instead of selling or renting them out at lower prices.
+Contrary to what is happening in the USA -where prices are coming down in compensation for falling demand - Spanish people seem to be stubborn and prefer to leave the properties vacant instead of selling or renting them out at lower prices.
 Such is only possible for so long!

 Posted September 1st, 2009

 The real estate crash in Spain is worse than is widely believed and the Spanish banks are hiding the losses.
 Spanish banks are incorrectly seen as the strongest in Europe...they are only better at window dressing and making smoke curtains.
 Spain is a disaster waiting to happen.
-Denial or misunderstanding the crisis will prove to be costly to investors and Spanish home owners.
+Denial or misunderstanding the crisis will prove to be costly to investors and Spanish homeowners.

 Spain has as many unsold homes as the whole of the USA has!
-In 2000 the exposure of Spanish banks (mainly) to the Real Estate sector was of € 33 bn.
+In 2000 the exposure of Spanish banks (mainly) to the Real Estate sector was € 33 bn.
 In 2008 it had increased to € 300 or a rise of 800%.
 Adding construction sector debts the figure amounts to €470 bn or half of the Gross Domestic Product of Spain.

-In many cases the Spanish banks just took over failing developments for the price of the mortgage hereby converting a non-performing mortgage into a property asset.
-Such was and is even the case with single family homes which are - ex post - simply rented out to the failing owner.
+In many cases, the Spanish banks just took over failing developments for the price of the mortgage hereby converting a non-performing mortgage into a property asset.
+Such was and is even the case with single-family homes which are - ex-post - simply rented out to the failing owner.
 As Spanish banks control most of the real estate appraisals, such was/is a simple operation.

 Spanish banks are now the largest real estate owners in Spain and hence, Spanish Real Estate is the greatest risk for Spanish banks.